Basic Principles of Wound Care:

-- Vit A –Vit A is a co-factor in collagen synthesis and cross- linkage.
-It is essential for stimulation of fibroplasia and epithelialization.
-Vit A deficiency leads to altered collagen synthesis and cross- linking between fibres…this results in a decreased rate of epithelialization in wound closure.
+Vit A – Vit A is a co-factor in collagen synthesis and cross-linkage.
+It is essential for the stimulation of fibroplasia and epithelialization.
+Vit A deficiency leads to altered collagen synthesis and cross-linking between fibers, this results in a decreased rate of epithelialization in wound closure.

-- Vit B Complex – contributes to antibody and white cell formation; is a co-factor in cellular development and promotes enzyme activity necessary for the metabolism of proteins, fats, and carbohydrates.
-Deficiency result in decreased resistance to infections.
+Vit B Complex – contributes to antibody and white cell formation; is a co-factor in cellular development and promotes enzyme activity necessary for the metabolism of proteins, fats, and carbohydrates.
+Deficiency results in decreased resistance to infection.

-- Vit E – Has an important protective role in antioxidant defence and wound healing.
+Vit E – Has an important protective role in antioxidant defense and wound healing.

-Collagen is the main structural protein in the extra cellular space in the various connective tissues.
+Collagen is the main structural protein in the extracellular space in the various connective tissues.
 As the main connective tissue, it is the most abundant tissue, making 25% to 35% of the whole-body protein content.
-Collagen consists of amino acids wound together to form triple helices to form elongated fibrils.
-It is mostly found in fibrous tissues such as tendons, ligaments, and SKIN.
+Collagen consists of amino acids to form triple helices and elongated fibrils.
+It is mostly found in fibrous tissues such as tendons, ligaments, and skin.
 Collagen is one of the body’s key natural resources and a component of skin tissue that can benefit all stages of the wound healing process.
 Collagenase can be made by the body as part of its normal immune response.

 Studies have shown:

 USING ILOSUN OINTMENT DURING THE INFLAMMATORY FASE WHEN COLLAGEN LEVELS IS HIGHER AFTER INJURY, THE RESULTS ARE REMARKABLE.
-WHEN ILOSUN OINTMENT AND “BODY” WORK TOGETHER DURING THIS FASE, RAPID HEALING TAKES PLACE WITHOUT SCAR FORMATION OR DELAYED HEALING PROCESSES WHICH CAN LEAD TO SKIN GRAFT.
-ALWAYS AIM TOWARDS EARLY REPAIR.
+WHEN ILOSUN OINTMENT AND “BODY” WORK TOGETHER DURING THIS PHASE.
+RAPID HEALING TAKES PLACE WITHOUT SCAR FORMATION OR DELAYED HEALING PROCESSES WHICH CAN LEAD TO OVER GRANULATION AND SKIN GRAFTS.
+ALLWAYS AIM TOWARDS EARLY REPAIR.

 The simplest non-contact technique is that of photography.
 To monitor the progress of healing by taking photographs, it is

-- Patient position in relation to the camera with each photo.
-Notes can be made of position and distance from camera for every photo
+Patient position in relation to the camera with each photo.
+Notes can be made of position and distance from the camera for every photo